 • Antimicrobial resistance - Antimicrobial-resistant pathogens can quickly spread between the environment, animals, and people making it harder to treat certain infections

-• Climate change - Disruptions in the environment, such as deforestation, can result in diseases passing to animals
+• Climate change - Disruptions in the environment, such as deforestation, can result in diseases passing to animals and humans

 The Foundation of One Health